1337xp/1337xp/README.md

 right now, i’m focused on learning **making clean, efficient and memory-safe code**, and always looking for new ways to chime in, learn and contribute to open-source projects.

+i also love old hardware like the commodore 64 and similar, and i freaking LOVE the sid chip.

 ## 🚀 what i do: